 Enjoy pumpkin pie in the form of pumpkin bread!
-Great for breakfast, a snack OR dessert!
+Pumpkin pull apart bread is great for breakfast, a snack OR dessert!
 No cutting necessary, just use your fingers for a delicious bite!
 Great recipe for the fall and to serve at any gathering.

 I am writing from Orlando, where my family and I are enjoying the tail end of a very cherished vacation.
 Our 6-year-old son was granted a wish from the Make-a-Wish Foundation and we have been spoiled beyond words since we arrived last Friday.